 This heaviness is not normal nine weeks postpartum, but rather a side effect of childbirth that needs to be addressed.

-Cosmopolitan magazine published a honest and insightful article earlier this week, “Millions of Women are Injured During Childbirth.
+Cosmopolitan magazine published a honest and insightful article, “Millions of Women are Injured During Childbirth.
 Why Aren’t Doctors Diagnosing Them?”
-Yes, the headline is a little dramatic, but it got our attention.
+Yes, the headline is a little dramatic but it got our attention.
 Postpartum recovery is a real thing, please don’t take it lightly.
 This article does a great job bringing awareness to topics many woman don’t want to talk about, but we have to talk about them and seek help, or we’ll continue to suffer in silence.

-“Last August, researchers from the University of Michigan likened childbirth to running a marathon — only before a marathon, you train — after giving 68 women MRIs seven weeks after birth.
+“Last August, researchers from the University of Michigan likened childbirth to running a marathon — only before a marathon, you train.
+The researches gave 68 women MRIs seven weeks after birth.
 The MRIs showed that 29 percent of them had evidence of fractures they never even knew they had in their pubic bones, while 41 percent had undiagnosed tears in their pelvic floor muscles, which wrap around the vagina and anus.
 Childbirth is a well-studied traumatic experience for women’s bodies, yet modern medicine still leaves far too many mothers debilitated.”

 How To Prepare for Childbirth, Recovery & Beyond?

 - Expecting moms, if you are experiencing a healthy pregnancy it’s extremely beneficial to have a prenatal fitness program that focuses on strength training to prepare your body for labor and delivery.
 A marathon training program is 16-20 weeks long, it’s never too late to begin training for birth.